 Nature is wholly vitrified.

-Like the implosive ‘annihilation’ of ‘The Garden’, either or both transparency and reflection become omnipresent.
-Marvell’s physical surroundings and his own means of self-expression are either exposed as transparent, with implications of superficiality, or mediated by an enforced reflection which forces a subject-position.
+On the one hand, Marvell’s physical surroundings and his own means of self-expression are exposed as transparent, with implications of the superficial.
+On the other, they are mediated by an enforced reflection which forces a subject-position, which takes his use of reflection to (apparently) new levels.

 1. Debora Shuger, ‘The “I” of the Beholder: Renaissance Mirrors and the Reflective Mind’ (1999).